trinker/tagger/README.md

-The traditional way to display tags is to incorporate them into the sentence, placing them before their respective token, separated by a foward slash (e.g., *VB/talk*).
-This is the defualt printing style of `tag_pos` though not truly the structure of the output.
+The traditional way to display tags is to incorporate them into the sentence, placing them before their respective token, separated by a forward slash (e.g., *VB/talk*).
+This is the default printing style of `tag_pos` though not truly the structure of the output.
 The user can coerce the underlying structure with the `as_word_tag` function, converting the named list of vectors into a list of part of speech